johnboiles/coremediaio-dal-minimal-example/README.md

 You may also need to change the codesigning to use your own personal developer identity.

 Also take a look at [Cameo](https://github.com/lvsti/Cameo) by @lvsti.
 It allows you to inspect DAL plugins and see all their properties at a glance.
-It might be helpful to take a known-working plugin (perhaps [johnboiles/obs-mac-virtualcam](https://github.com/johnboiles/obs-mac-virtualcam) or [Snap Camera](https://snapcamera.snapchat.com/) and try to figure out the differences between those plugins and this plugin.
+It was very useful to me to take a known-working plugin (like [lvsti/CoreMediaIO-DAL-Example](https://github.com/lvsti/CoreMediaIO-DAL-Example) and [Snap Camera](https://snapcamera.snapchat.com/)) and then use Cameo to understand the differences between those plugins and this plugin.

-## License
+## License ⚖️

 This software is licensed as MIT.
 Do what you want with it!
 But please, if you find ways to improve this software, or you find bugs, please open a [Pull Request](https://github.com/johnboiles/coremediaio-dal-minimal-example/pulls) so others can benefit from it!
+Also I'd love to see what you built with it, so please open an issue or hit me up on [Twitter](https://twitter.com/johnboiles) and show me what you've made!